dshah2008/dshah2008.github.io/FaceMaskDetection.md

 For our model to be production-ready, the following improvements would need to be made:\
 \-	Include additional data on *Incorrectly-worn mask* faces and convert the solution to a 3-class problem\
-\-	Add data for ‘No Mask’ and background to improve its Recall as explained in the Results section\
+\-	Add training images for *No Mask* and background to improve the Recall\
 \-	Improve racial diversity of data